 Each fallen, a cross with American name and state of origin.
 Truth is, however, not all of them have a name, some have not been identified.

 The cemetery faces the side of the beach where many of these soldiers died.
 The sound of the waves breaks the silence of a touching and important place.

-The cemetery is arranged and divided into 10 distinct sectors adorned with trees, bushes and roses.
+This cemetery is arranged and divided into 10 distinct sectors adorned with trees, bushes and roses.
 Each tombstone is manually cleaned by the workers.

 The others things to see

 - The visitor centre (note: you have to pass under the metal detector): it collects the details of the Normandy landing operations.
 Images, videos and artifacts of the time.
 As you leave the building you pass through a short tunnel where a recorded voice reads all the names of the fallen, one by one.

 - The War Memorial: a semi-circular structure featuring the statue “The Spirit of American Youth Rising from the Waves”.
 On the walls, both to the right and left, you will find details of military operations.
 Maps on the marble illustrate both the movements of the various battalions and the change of military forces in the area.